GretteThel/Data-Science-AI-Portfolio/README.md

 ---

+### 7. RLHF & AI Trainer Contributions (Outlier | Hopper V2 & Kepler V2)

+*Note: Due to platform confidentiality, source code and prompts are not publicly available.*

+Worked as an AI Trainer contributing to the training and alignment of large language models (LLMs) through Reinforcement Learning from Human Feedback (RLHF).
+Projects included prompt creation, output ranking, and quality review for models like those used in Hopper V2 and Kepler V2.

+**Key Responsibilities:**
+- Crafted high-quality prompts targeting model weaknesses in programming and logic.
+- Reviewed AI-generated responses for correctness, truthfulness, and localization accuracy.
+- Performed linguistic and functional evaluations to support model fine-tuning and alignment.
+- Participated in structured QA processes for RLHF tasks using internal annotation tools.

 **Let’s Connect:**
 I’m open to collaboration, feedback, or mentorship.
 Feel free to explore the repos and reach out via GitHub or [LinkedIn](https://linkedin.com/in/grethelm).